nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

         input_ids[0, PREFIX_LEN:][mask_indices] = tokenizer.mask_token_id
 ```

+> Note: There are many different ways to do inference with these models.
+In the example above, we did something what might be referred to as "iterative refinement".
+This method doesn't take into account token confidence and can lead to indiscriminantly remasking "good" tokens.
+>
+> Other methods include `top-k parallel decoding`, where you unmask the top $k$ most confident tokens at each step, and `confidence-aware parallel decoding`, where you unmask all tokens that are above some confidence threshold (or the most confident token, if none meet that criterion).
+Because these methods prioritize "revealing" the most confident tokens first, it tends to lead to more coherent output.
+> Both these methods never remask, which has also been suggested to have nice mathematical properties.[^2]
+>
+> Interestingly enough, in this experiment, the last method gave less coherent outputs than the first (lots of repeating the same words).
+I believe this is because the model is heavily undertrained for this new training objective (for the amount of compute I've given it), and the iterative refinement's randomness in remasking actually makes it more robust to this specific type of degeneration.
+Food for thought!

 Here is an example output generation of the fine-tuned model after training on an H200 for 30 minutes (the first line is the initial prompt):

 ```